AlexanderKnight/class/assignments.md

 ### Assignment 20 (due 4/9/19)

 Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-20, as usual with changes committed to your repo and a write-up as comments in the pull request.

+### Assignment 22 (due 4/16/19)

+Finish the in-class exercises from https://github.com/unh-hpc-2019/class/wiki/Class-22.
+Do the work in the assignment repo from Class 21.
+(And doing the work from class 22 will kinda require having done the ghost point exchange from class 21, too).